Mayurdpatil67/AWS-Practitioner/README.md

 # Useful Links

-## Official website to check out and register for the AWS-Practitioner course
+## Official website to check out and register for the AWS-Practitioner training
 - Link : https://aws.amazon.com/training/restart/